walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of part of the Azure Migrate 'Dependencies' blade, showing the OMS workspace ID and key.](images/Exercise1/workspace-id-key.png)

-5. Right-select and copy the link in the address bar and make a note of it in Notepad.
+5. Right-click and copy the link in the address bar and make a note of it in Notepad.

     ![Screenshot of part of the Azure Migrate 'Advanced Settings' blade, showing the agent download links.](images/Exercise1/agent-links.png)